Capitals vs. Flames Prediction & Picks - October 16

 Capitals vs. Flames Prediction & Picks: Line, Spread, Over/Under - October 16

-The Washington Capitals (0-1) take on the Calgary Flames (1-1) at Capital One Arena on Monday, October 16 at 7:00 PM ET on ESPN+ and MNMT.
-The Capitals fell to the Pittsburgh Penguins 4-0 in their last outing, while the Flames are coming off a 5-2 loss to the Pittsburgh Penguins.
+The Calgary Flames (1-1) square off against the Washington Capitals (0-1) at Capital One Arena on Monday, October 16 at 7:00 PM ET on ESPN+ and MNMT, with both teams fresh off of a loss.
+The Flames were defeated by the Pittsburgh Penguins 5-2 in their last game, while the Capitals are coming off a 4-0 loss to the Pittsburgh Penguins.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.